IvanUkhov/blog/_drafts/2025-07-30-guardrails.md

 The idea is to build a statistical model and fit it to the data.
-In Bayesian inference, it means that there will be a fully-fledged probability distribution available in the end, which will provide an exhaustive description of the situation at hand.
+In Bayesian inference, it means that there will be a fully-fledged probability distribution available in the end, providing an exhaustive description of the situation at hand.
 This distribution can then be used to estimate a wide range of quantities of interest.
 In particular, one can choose an appropriate quantile on the left tail of the distribution and use it as a guardrail.
 If an upper bound is required, one can do the same with respect to the right tail.

 Let us start with the modeling, and we will then come back to the inference.
-To begin with, we need to acknowledge the fact that the number of sessions $$x_j$$, which is a count, is very much different from the conversion rate $$p_j$$, which is a proportion.
+To begin with, we need to acknowledge the fact that the number of sessions $$x_j$$, which is a count, is very different from the conversion rate $$p_j$$, which is a proportion.
 Hence, one would need to build two different models.
 In addition, we shall ignore the information about which week each observation belongs to, that is, $$\{ t_j \}_{j = 1}^m$$, and come back to and motivate this choice in the conclusion.

 ## Modeling: Number of sessions

 Even though the number of sessions is a natural number, it is commonplace to model it as a real number.
 One could, for instance, use a Gaussian distribution to this end.
-However, to respect the fact that is cannot be negative, we shall use a log-Gaussian distribution instead, which is even more adequate if the popularity of the stores taken collectively spans multiple orders of magnitude:
+However, to respect the fact that it cannot be negative, we shall use a log-Gaussian distribution instead, which is even more adequate if the popularity of the stores taken collectively spans multiple orders of magnitude: